BeeGrinder/FantasyGrounds-SW5e/README.md

 # FantasyGrounds-SW5e
 #### A Fantasy Grounds&reg; module to implement SW5e game

-SW5e is a user created (Home-brew) set of new Races, Classes, NPCs, etc. that works within the 5e ruleset but is set in the Star Wars&reg; universe.
+SW5e is a user created (Home-brew) set of new Races, Classes, NPCs, etc. that works within the 5e ruleset but "flavored" for the Star Wars&reg; universe.

 [SW5e Website](https://sw5e.com/)